sts10/project-info/hush-line/guides/raspberry-pi.md

 - Port: 465
 - Public PGP key (from prerequisites)

-When you reach the step to enter your PGP key, after pasting make sure to type "END" on a new line, then press Enter.

 ![23-key](https://github.com/scidsg/project-info/assets/28545431/0a5a1c11-c45b-454b-83d3-932ddf658398)

 Once the installation completes, you'll see a message that looks like this: